commons-teaching/SBL.20004.2024/docs/mapp_project_00050/mapp_batch_00109/report/SBL20004_group1_report.md

 ![heatmap](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00109/report/pictures/heatmap.png)
 ![heatmap legend](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00109/report/pictures/heatmap_legend.png)
+> Heatmap of the features present in the plant samples.

 ### Molecular Network
 Figure XXX show the molecular network of our features.
 Each node is represented by a pie chart, whose size is proportionate to the peak area of the feature.
 The colors indicate from witch samples the feature come, blue being control plant, pink distant treatment on plant, red direct treatment on plant, orange control larvae and yellow treatment larvae.